thehapax/bitshares.foundation/_workers/2018-03-bitshares-core.md

 mean that every problem is a "nail".)
 These solutions span from augmented reality applications on mobile devices to global distributed software systems.

-Tamami Sugimoto - Documentation Specialist, QA/Tester
+T. Sugimoto - Documentation Specialist, QA/Tester
 =====================================================

 I have created and revised documentation for BitShares over the past year [15].
 I hold a Masters in